Risto-Paasivirta/ParticleSystem/README.md

 **EasingFunctions:**

-<details><summary>Easing Functions to use with AlphaOverLifeTime and DeaccelerationOverLifetime </summary>
+<details><summary>Easing Functions to use with AlphaOverLifetime and DeaccelerationOverLifetime </summary>

-- `easing: linear`
+- `EasingFunctions.linear`
-- `easing: easeOutSine`
+- `EasingFunctions.easeOutSine`
-- `easing: easeOutCubic`
+- `EasingFunctions.easeOutCubic`
-- `easing: easeOutExpo`
+- `EasingFunctions.easeOutExpo`
-- `easing: easeOutCirc`
+- `EasingFunctions.easeOutCirc`
-- `easing: easeOutBack`
+- `EasingFunctions.easeOutBack`
-- `easing: easeElastic`
+- `EasingFunctions.easeElastic`
   These are based on mathematical formulas that can be used to fade the color of the particles and slow down the speed of the particles, for example.
-EasingFunctions can be used with AlphaoverLifeTime and DeaacelerationOverLifetime.
+EasingFunctions can be used with AlphaOverLifetime and DeaccelerationOverLifetime.

 </details>